;

 Your ability to drive is very important.
 Most people rely on their cars to get to work, school, health appointments and to run everyday tasks.
 Many people in Maine live in an area without adequate public transportation and are not very pedestrian-friendly.

 This can make it impossible to get to school or work without depending on someone else for your ride.
-Even if the circumstances surrounding your DUI charge are flimsy and you believe your charges will be dropped, you are still eligible for immediate license suspension from the DMV.
+Even if the circumstances surrounding your OUI charge are flimsy and you believe your charges will be dropped, you are still eligible for immediate license suspension from the DMV.

 What is the purpose of an OUI Hearing with the BMV?